GerrardRepo/Projects/README.md

 Computer Engineering student focused on **cybersecurity, and applied AI/ML**.

-This repository is a collection of projects I built to strengthen practical skills in:
+This repository contains projects I built to strengthen my hands-on technical skills in:

-- **Applied Cryptography**
-- **Software development**
+- Applied cryptography
-- **AI/ML experimentation**
+- Software development
-- **Programming skills**
+- AI/ML experimentation
+- Data structures and algorithms
+- Command-line application development
+- Full-stack application development

 ## What this portfolio is for

 This repo is meant to show how I approach technical work:

-- break down problems clearly
+- Breaking down problems clearly
-- build working solutions
+- Building working solutions
-- document assumptions and tradeoffs
+- Documenting assumptions and trade-offs
-- improve iteratively through testing/debugging
+- Testing, debugging, and improving iteratively

-I use these projects to translate theory from coursework and certifications into hands on implementation.
+- Translating theory from coursework and certifications into practical implementations

 ## Project List
 - **Trie-Based Autocomplete Search Engine with Ranking**